Top 3 Questions to Ask Your Broker about Short-Term Vacation Insurance [Updated 2023]

 This question actually addresses another concern as well and that is ‘off-premise’ coverage.
 You see many policies don’t cover liability off of your premise or beyond your property line.
 So, if you’re sued for an event that happens off your property, there would be no defense in court.
 An example of this would be if your neighbor’s dog bit your guest while they were walking down the street.
 It didn’t happen on your property but if your guest decides to sue you on the grounds that you promised a safe stay, you would want to make sure your policy would respond.

-Verify Your Insurance Coverage Today
+Upgrade Your Insurance Coverage Today

 It can be tough to know what your policy covers without going through each possible scenario but that’s why insurance professionals are here to help.
 For these particular claims, a good place to start is with your current insurance agent.
 Send them these questions and see what they have to say, just make sure they’re getting the answer in writing from the underwriter of your policy.